TMD20/PT-Muxer/README.md

 ### Movie Mode

-Movie mode can be selected when using --remux argument.
+Movie mode can be selected when using "remux" argument.
 During remux mode, you will be asked  "What Type of Media are you remuxing?
 Select Movie